OpenDriveLab/Birds-eye-view-Perception/README.md

   </tbody>
 </table>

-* **BEV Algorithm Family** <br> We include important follow-up works of BEVFormer/BEVDet/BEVDepth in different aspects, ranging from plug-and-play tricks(FocalDistiller, paper coming soon) to pre-training distillation([GAPretrain](https://arxiv.org/abs/2304.03105)).
-More detail of each paper can be found in each README.md file under [here](./nuScenes_playground/).
 * **Up-to-date Literature Survey for BEV Perception** <br> We summarize important methods in recent years about BEV perception including different modalities (camera, LIDAR, Fusion) and tasks (Detection, Segmentation, Occupancy).
 More detail of the survey paper list can be found [here](./docs/paper_list/).

 ## <div id='update'>What's New</div>